 The hike in Newlands Forest today was beautiful but challenging.
 At least 80% of the trail was on rocks and many were large boulders – making it challenging going uphill as well as coming back down.
 It would have been difficult without sturdy hiking boots and poles and I had to keep my eyes focused on the trail, not the spectacular scenery.

-We climbed Woodcutter’s Trail following along a rocky creek bed most of the way.
+We climbed Woodcutter’s Trail following a rocky creek bed most of the way.
 Hikers can bring their dogs on the trails so we shared the hike with dogs of all sizes and shapes.
 Many of them took a dip in the creek along the way, so the rocks in the spots where they shook themselves dry were wet and slippery.

-At the top we had a divine little picnic in the thick of the lush green forest.
-There were several people picnicking and some of them shared Table Mountain hiking stories with me and my hiking companions – Annabel and Ann.
+At the top we had a divine picnic in the thick of the lush green forest.
+Several people were picnicking and some shared Table Mountain hiking stories with me and my hiking companions – Annabel and Ann.

 I’m learning what a large mountain it is and that there are many trails of all levels.
 Hiking guides lead Table Mountain trips that last from days to weeks.
-You can pay others to take care of the food and camping or carry your own supplies.
-I’m smitten and can see spending many days exploring this incredible landscape which oddly seems comfortable and familiar.
+You can pay others to arrange for food and camping or carry your own supplies.
+I’m smitten and anticipate spending many days exploring this incredible landscape which seems comfortable and somehow strangely familiar.

 Newlands Forest is a conservancy area on the eastern slope of Table Mountain.
 It’s owned and maintained by the Table Mountain National Parks Board and the Cape Town City Parks Department.
 The area includes a fire station, nursery, and reservoir.
 Fire fighting helicopters take off and land at a Newlands Forest Heliport.

 Newlands Forest is a “natural transition zone” between endangered indigenous plants – Granite Fynbos and Peninsula Shale Fynbos.
-At one time the area supported large indigenous forests but in the late 1800s they felled most of the forest and cleared the fynbos to make way for commercial pine plantations.
+At one time, the area supported large indigenous forests, but in the late 1800s most of the fynbos was felled to make way for commercial pine plantations.